ol1c/Spring-Boot-Java-REST-API/README.md

 # Spring Boot Java REST API

 > A simple Spring Boot application that provides a RESTful API to manage data operations (CRUD) for a given resource (items).

 ## 📜 Project Overview

-This project demonstrates the basics of creating a RESTful API using Spring Boot.
+This project is a learning-focused implementation of a RESTful API using Spring Boot.
 It provides endpoints to perform CRUD (Create, Read, Update, Delete) operations on an item resource.
-The app uses PostgreSQL as the relational database and JdbcTemplate and is built with the goal of learning how to structure and implement a simple API.
+The application uses PostgreSQL as the relational database and JdbcTemplate for database interactions.

+This project is based on the [freeCodeCamp tutorial](https://www.freecodecamp.org/news/use-spring-boot-and-java-to-create-a-rest-api-tutorial/) and serves as a practical exercise in structuring and implementing a simple API.
 ## ⚙️ Technologies Used

 - **Spring Boot** - A framework for building Java-based web applications.